oxinabox/Kaldi-Notes/tidigits/eval.md

     fstdraw --portrait --acceptor | dot -Tsvg > 1.ph.svg
 ```

-So the steps being again, grabing the lines we want, compling it.
+So the steps being again, grabbing the lines we want, compiling it.
 Projecting it (this time on the output space),
-removing espilons, determining, and minimising to make it more readable.
+removing epsilons (matchers for empty strings), determining, and minimising to make it more readable.
 Then drawing it.

 (Click to view full screen image)